 Participants can submit their proposals for solving the challenges as a written summary, a video, a prototype or combinations of these.
 Criteria for evaluation are the scientific basis, creativity, innovativeness and viability of the proposed solutions.

 The first prize is 5,000 euros, the second 3,000 euros and the third 2,000 euros.

 The next challenges for young innovators are published!
 Sign up and read more in Finnish!

-In late autumn 2019, we will organize a workshop for young people supervised by the professors who gave the challenges.
+We will organize 7th February a workshop for young people supervised by the professors who gave the challenges.
 Participants must submit their proposals by 3rd May 2020.
-More detailed instructions will be published in the beginning of 2020.
+Read more detailed instructions will be published in the beginning of 2020.